Aam-Digital/ndb-setup/README.md

 ## Adjusting the script
 Some things might need to be adjusted based on how you environment looks.
-Have a look at the following things
+Have a look at the comments at the beginning of the file `interactive_setup.sh`

-1. How does the folder translate into the application name (variable `org`)
+1. Domain name for the final applications (variable `domain`)
-2. Domain name for the final applications (variable `url`)
+2. Prefix for created folders (variable `prefix`)
 3. Location of the `.env` file of the keycloak deployment (see section [User management in Keycloak](#user-management-in-keycloak))

 # Deploying under a domain name using nginx-proxy